-If you have noticed numerous meniscal holes appearing in timber within your home, such as in the skirting boards, this could be a sign of a woodworm infestation.
+If you have noticed numerous minuscule holes (round 1-2mm) appearing in timber within your home, such as in the skirting boards, floorboards or in furniture, this could be a sign of a woodworm infestation.
 The treatment of woodworm is not a particularly difficult process, depending on the type of infestation, but it can have potentially detrimental effects if action is not taken.

 If woodworm is left untreated, the insects crawl into the infested timber and lay their eggs.
 Once these eggs hatch, the larvae then feed off the timber, which usually has a moisture percentage of 20%, although it can be as low as 13%.
-Eventually, the larvae will dig through the timber once they have grown into adults, the activity of the larvae leaving tunnels in the material and the adults creating flight holes on emergence creates the typical small holes that people associate with woodworm.
+Eventually, the larvae dig through the timber and emerge once they have grown into adults, the activity of the larvae leaving tunnels in the material and the adults creating flight holes on emergence creates the typical small holes that people associate with woodworm.

-As well as small holes, another sign of woodworm is small pieces of dust on, beneath, or around the surface, left as a result of the insects scratching through the wood.
-This cycle will continue, and in greater numbers, unless woodworm is treated.
-It could even potentially spread throughout the building causing more serious woodworm concerns and damage.
+As well as small holes, another sign of woodworm is small pieces of dust on, beneath, or around the surface, left as a result of the insects exiting the wood.
+This cycle will continue, and in greater numbers, unless the woodworm is treated.
+It can even potentially spread throughout the building causing more serious woodworm concerns and damage.

-If the problem is allowed to continue, it will soon manifest into a more widespread issue which can result in expensive repair costs.
-The timber weakens every time another tunnel is formed and this can cause serious problems, especially in structural materials.
-Damage to structural beams can be costly, and in serious cases, potentially result in having to leave the building while the problem is addressed.
+If the problem is allowed to continue, it will soon manifest into a more widespread issue which could result in expensive repair costs.
+The timber weakens every time another tunnel is formed, and this can cause serious problems, especially in structural materials.
+Damage to structural beams can be costly, and in serious cases, it could potentially result in the need to leave the building while the problem is addressed.

-Other concerns are the presence of the boring-insects which, while the most common species is not harmful (and is also the easiest to treat), can pose health risks.
+Another concern is the presence of the boring insects themselves which, whilst the most common species of woodworm-causing insects is not harmful to humans (and is also the easiest to treat), others can pose health risks.
 These are all important reasons why the immediate treatment of woodworm is essential.

-At Garratt’s Damp, we have a team of highly skilled and experienced professionals on hand to deal with the infestation of woodworm.
-Usually, our team will implement a spray treatment to address the issue, requiring the building to be unoccupied for a period of up to one hour, although this can vary depending on the particular species of woodworm and scope of the issue.
+At Garratt’s Damp and Timber, we have a team of highly skilled and experienced professionals on hand to deal with woodworm infestations.
+Usually, our team will implement a spray treatment to address the issue, requiring the building to be unoccupied for a period of time up to one hour, although this can vary depending on the particular species of woodworm and scope of the issue.

 More severe cases may involve the introduction of a gel substance to the infected areas as part of the woodworm treatment.
 This could be due to the presence of a more invasive species, such as the Death Watch Beetle, which the spray would be ineffective on.

-If you would like more information on the woodworm treatment and damp proofing services in London provided by Garratt’s Damp, please call us on 0208 535 7536 today and we will gladly offer you bespoke advice.
+If you would like more information on the woodworm treatment and damp proofing services in London provided by Garratt’s Damp and Timber, please contact us on 0208 535 7536 today and we will gladly offer you bespoke advice.